Ashu104/chit-chatting/README.md

-#Speaking ChatGPT Response
+##Speaking ChatGPT Response

--Welcome to the Speaking ChatGPT Response web app!
+- Welcome to the Speaking ChatGPT Response web app!
 This app allows you to interact with ChatGPT and get responses in spoken form.

-#Requirements
+##Requirements

--To use the Speaking ChatGPT Response web app, you will need:
+- To use the Speaking ChatGPT Response web app, you will need:

-1.A modern web browser (e.g., Chrome, Firefox, Safari) 2.A microphone (built-in or external)
+1. A modern web browser (e.g., Chrome, Firefox, Safari)
+2. A microphone (built-in or external)
-3.An internet connection
+3. An internet connection

 ## How to use